hed-standard/hed-specification/docs/source/03_HED_formats.md

 `unitProperty`, and `valueClassProperty`.
 Schema attributes without any section properties are assumed to apply to node elements.

-If a schema attribute may have multiple section properties, indicating that the attribute may appear as an attribute in multiple sections of the schema.
+A schema attribute may have multiple section properties, indicating that the attribute may appear as an attribute in multiple sections of the schema.

 See [**A.1.4 Schema attributes**](./Appendix_A.md#a14-schema-attributes) and